rehierl/abstract-properties/04-order-theory/0-4-partial-order.md

 ordered set can itself be described as a (simple) partial order, or simply as a **(simple) poset** (i.e. a (simple) partially ordered set).

-* a (simple) partial order is an anti-symmetric pre-order
+* any (simple) partial order is an anti-symmetric pre-order

 An ordered set `P := (V,R)` which is a strict preorder and, in addition to that also **anti-symmetric** can be described as a set of elements that